HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Tracing AGN activity

-Assuming the \cite{Lusso12} bolometric corrections and a $M_{BH}=M_{\star}/500$ conversion as in \cite{HR04}, we computed Eddington ratios for each target, defined as the bolometric X-ray luminosity (or its 3$\sigma$ upper limit) divided by the Eddington luminosity expected at the stellar mass of the galaxy.
+Assuming the \citet{Lusso12} bolometric corrections and a $M_{BH}=M_{\star}/500$ conversion as in \citet{HR04}, we computed Eddington ratios for each target, defined as the bolometric X-ray luminosity (or its 3$\sigma$ upper limit) divided by the Eddington luminosity expected at the stellar mass of the galaxy.
 We obtain Eddington ratios of $\lambda_{EDD} \sim 2-11$\% for detected sources and 3$\sigma$ upper limits lower than 1\% for all the undetected ones.
-When repeating the test using 24$\mu$m-derived L(2-10)keV, we obtain $\lambda_{EDD}$ which are a factor of 2 higher on average.\\ Such $\lambda_{EDD}$ translate into Black Hole Accretion Rates (BHAR) \footnote{BHAR(M$_{\star}$, z)=(1-$\epsilon$)$\cdot$ L$_{2-10keV}\cdot$ kbol(M$_{\star}$, z)/($\epsilon$ c$^{2}$)=$\lambda_{\rm{EDD}}\cdot L_{\rm{EDD}}\cdot 10^{-45.8}$ M$_{\sun}$ yr$^{-1}$, where the efficiency of mass conversion is $\epsilon$=0.1} which are largely in agreement with C20 at z$\sim$3.
-Dividing the mean <BHAR> by the average <SFR$_{\rm{[OII]}}$> estimated in \cite{Deuge20} we obtain an increase by a factor of $\sim$30 with respect to $1.3<z<2.25$ QGs at the same mass (see Fig.~\ref{fig:BHAR}), consistent with the lower limit for massive $2.3<z<3.5$ QGs inferred from the same paper.
+We repeated the test using 24$\mu$m derived L(2-10)keV, obtaining $\lambda_{EDD}$ values that were a factor of 2 higher on average.\\ This $\lambda_{EDD}$ translate into black hole accretion rates (BHAR) \footnote{BHAR(M$_{\star}$, z)=(1-$\epsilon$)$\cdot$ L$_{2-10keV}\cdot$ kbol(M$_{\star}$, z)/($\epsilon$ c$^{2}$)=$\lambda_{\rm{EDD}}\cdot L_{\rm{EDD}}\cdot 10^{-45.8}$ M$_{\sun}$ yr$^{-1}$, where the efficiency of mass conversion is $\epsilon$=0.1} which are largely in agreement with C20 at z$\sim$3.
+Dividing the mean <BHAR> by the average <SFR$_{\rm{[OII]}}$> estimated from the 5$\sigma$ [OII] detection from the average spectrum of 9 of our targets \citep[see][]{Deuge20}, we obtain an increase by a factor of $\sim$30 with respect to $1.3<z<2.25$ QGs at the same mass (see Fig.~\ref{fig:BHAR}), consistent with the lower limit for massive $2.3<z<3.5$ QGs inferred from the same paper.
 Our mean $L_{X}$ is marginally consistent with that star-forming galaxies in the same mass and redshift range, whereas the [OII]-derived dereddened SFR lies around $\sim$60 times below the MS. This translates into $<BHAR>/<SFR>$ being a factor of $\sim$60 higher than the high-mass end of the MS at z$\sim$3.
-This supports the idea that, while the stellar mass growth of the host galaxy has already come to an end, the BH mass growth in high-z QGs takes longer to fade away, as already pointed out in C20, and might have had a role in quenching.\\
+We recall that this ratio would be even higher if even part of the oxygen ionisation were powered by AGN activity rather than actual star formation.
+This supports the idea that, while the stellar mass growth of the host galaxy has already ceased, the BH mass growth in high-z QGs takes longer to fade away, as already pointed out in C20, and might have had a role in quenching.\\